KKlob/Capstone2/README.md

 # Capstone2
 Political Informant App - Easily research politicians currently holding office in the US Senate and House of Representatives

+## ToDo
+- CongressDisplay refactor
+  - Holds StateDisplay component
+    - StateDisplay shows a card for each state with some basic state stats
+    - clicking a card transitions to state component
+      - State component splits display into senate/house members and shows a card for each member with basic info
+      - clicking a member card causes Redux.state.currMember to update
+        - if currMember is already a member AND currMember !== member then update
+        - update can be 2 options:
+          - if secondaryInfo has been added to member, dispatch to set currMember to Redux.state member
+          - if not, dispatch getting secondaryAPI data (will set currMember to updated member)
+      - include an option to return to the state display
+- MemberInfoDisplay refactor
+  - Holds MemberInfo component
+    - MemberInfo shows info on state.currMember
+      - Does not update until user clicks a member card

 ## Goals
 - Create an app that gives a quick overview of Congress and all members included.
 Focusing on the most recent major bill votes submitted and statements made.
 - All US voters will find this app usefull as a quick overview (May add links to get further information)